-The Music and Theatre Arts departments provide a variety of visual and performing arts events for the campus and community.
-Highlights of each season include theatre and musical theatre productions, musical concerts and recitals, and art exhibitions.
-A professional faculty of performing and visual artists and experienced educators supports student growth in a context of collaboration and an atmosphere of energy and creativity.
-The result is an artistic season of integrity celebrating the cultural life of our University and community-all within the context of a liberal arts program.
+The Music and Theatre Arts departments and Art faculty provide a variety of visual and performing arts events for the campus and community.
+A wide variety of interesting theatre and musical theatre productions, musical concerts and recitals, and art exhibitions is presented each season.
+A professional, experienced faculty of performing and visual artists supports student growth in a creative, energetic and collaborative context.
+The result is an artistic season of integrity celebrating the cultural life of our University and community, all within the context of a liberal arts program.